Wedding dress of Catherine Middleton: Pre-wedding speculation

 Prior to the wedding, there was much speculation as to Middleton's choice of dress.
 The Sunday Times reported on 6 March on speculation that Middleton had chosen McQueen designer Sarah Burton.
 Their report stated: "A fashion source said that the dress will be a combination of Middleton's own design ideas and Burton's deep knowledge and understanding of high fashion."
 The label and Burton both denied any involvement.
-Burton's work came to the notice of Middleton in 2005 when she attended the wedding of Tom Parker Bowles, the son of Camilla, Duchess of Cornwall.
+Burton's work came to the notice of Middleton in 2005 when she attended the wedding of Tom Parker Bowles, the son of the then Camilla, Duchess of Cornwall.
 Burton had designed the bridal gown for his bride, fashion journalist Sara Buys.
 Also suggested were Phillipa Lepley, Victoria Beckham, Sophie Cranston's Libelula, Jasper Conran, Elizabeth Emanuel, Daniella Issa Helayel, Marchesa by Keren Craig and Georgina Chapman, Stella McCartney, Bruce Oldfield, and Catherine Walker.

 Burton emerged as the odds-on favourite to create the dress amongst bookmakers, to the extent that English bookmaker William Hill stopped taking wagers weeks before the event.
 David Emanuel, co-designer of the wedding dress of Lady Diana Spencer, commented to the Canadian fashion journalist Jeanne Beker that "McQueen is owned by Gucci, an Italian company.
 If Kate's gone that route, it would be the first time a British-owned house wasn't chosen.
 And the Italians would have a field day with that."

 According to Joanna Marschner, Senior Curator of the Historic Royal Palaces, "the dresses have had to grow as the media expectation has grown.
 Television cameras in Westminster Abbey have meant that those dresses are going to have to live up to those venues and indeed be of a design excellence to bear infinite scrutiny."